 In true me style, my first reaction was ‘is this a joke?’.
 I was in such shock that I thought it can’t be real.
 He must be joking.
-After a few more repeats of me saying that, he finally said ‘sooo is that a yes?’, and I realised I hadn’t actually answered him!
+After I repeated that a few more times, he finally said ‘sooo is that a yes?’, and I realised I hadn’t actually answered him!
 But yes, of course it was a yes.

-The following photos capture the moment he put the ring on my finger and us both overcome with emotion perfectly.
+The following photobooth snaps capture the moment he put the ring on my finger and us both overcome with emotion perfectly.

-After another strip, and me still saying that it must be a joke, we finally left the metre squared photobooth in search for some air and breakfast!
+After another strip, and me still saying that it must be a joke, we finally left the metre squared photobooth in search of breakfast!